SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_1-PreLaunch_Preparatory_Content/Module_4-Math_for_Machine_Learning/2_Introduction_to_Linear_Algebra.md

 #### Angle Between Emails
 Refer to the frequency table of words in four sample emails above.

-Q - The angle between emails 1 and 2 is (the first two rows):
+Qn: The angle between emails 1 and 2 is (the first two rows):
-A - The dot product is zero, hence the angle should be 90 degrees.
+Ans: The dot product is zero, hence the angle should be 90 degrees.

-Q - You want to know whether email number 4 (the last row) is more similar to email 1 or email 3.
+Qn: You want to know whether email number 4 (the last row) is more similar to email 1 or email 3.
 Choose all the correct options.
-A -
+Ans:
 - The angle between emails 1 and 4 is arccos(3/√5*√3) = 39.230.
 - The angle between emails 3 and 4 is arccos(2/√2*√3) = 35.260.
 - Email number 4 is 'more similar' to email 3 than email 1.
 The angle between emails 1 and 4 is arccos(3\√5*√3)=39.230 while that between 3 and 4 is arccos(2/√2*√3)=35.260 .